slamora/brackets-wiki/CodeMirror-v3-integration.md

-We've started a test integration of CodeMirror v3 into Brackets.
-You can get this by pulling the `nj/cmv3` branch from Brackets, then doing `git submodule update`, which will switch the CodeMirror2 submodule to use the v3 branch (with some additions).
+We've started the official integration of CodeMirror v3 into Brackets.
+You can get this by pulling the [`cmv3`](https://github.com/adobe/brackets/tree/cmv3) branch from Brackets, then doing `git submodule update`, which will switch the CodeMirror2 submodule to use the [`v3-brackets`](https://github.com/adobe/CodeMirror2/tree/v3-brackets) branch.

+We will be submitting various small changes from the `v3-brackets` branch into the upstream CodeMirror repo.
+We are currently tracking these as separate feature branches in our repo.
+Currently, the feature branches that have not yet been merged upstream are:

+* [`v3-dirty-bit`](https://github.com/adobe/CodeMirror2/tree/v3-dirty-bit) -- adds the ability to track a "dirty state" for a document that can be reset with "markClean()".
+This enables the presentation of a dirty dot in the UI that works appropriately with respect to save, undo, and redo.

-## Known issues with the integration
+## Current issues with the integration

-Issues in **bold** are ones we'd like to investigate further to see where the problem is.

 **General bugs:**
 * Flickery throw scrolling
-    * There's a potential patch for this listed in https://github.com/marijnh/CodeMirror/issues/810, but it breaks horizontal scrolling
+    * This has been greatly improved.
+The only remaining issue is that the first time you open a long file, you still see flicker during the first few throw scrolls.
+After that, the problem seems to go away, even if you reopen the same file or open other long files in the same session of Brackets.
 * Stuttery throw scrolling
     * This seems worse in brackets than in theme demo in chrome (even when merged with no-flex-box branch), but it's noticeable in vanilla CodeMirror too.
-* Fixed gutter moves around while scrolling horizontally (seems to be true only in Brackets, and only for trackpad scrolling; worse when inline editor is open)
-    * This _does_ happen in the CodeMirror demos, but it is much harder to reproduce.
-Should narrow down to specific test case (may require a large CodeMirror area) and file with Marijn.
-* delCharLeft isn't implemented, so delete key doesn't work (maybe the function names for some handlers have changed?)
-* After a Quick Open or Find, hitting Enter in the dialog also deletes the content from the editor

 **Missing functionality:**
 * No way to turn off fixed gutter